hashicorp/terraform-website/content/source/docs/cloud/free/overview.html.md

 layout: "cloud"
 page_title: "Overview - Free Tier - Terraform Cloud"
 description: |-
-  Terraform Enterprise's free accounts, now in closed beta, offer unlimited Terraform state storage for you and your colleagues.
+  Terraform Cloud's free accounts, now in closed beta, offer unlimited Terraform state storage for you and your colleagues.
 ---

-# How the Terraform Enterprise Free Tier Works
+# How the Terraform Cloud Free Tier Works

-Terraform Enterprise is a service that makes it easy for small teams to manage shared infrastructure with Terraform.
+Terraform Cloud is a service that makes it easy for small teams to manage shared infrastructure with Terraform.
 This page provides a brief overview of the components of the Free Tier and of the changes it makes to your existing Terraform workflow.

-For practical instructions on using the Terraform Enterprise Free Tier, see [Getting Started](./index.html).
+For practical instructions on using the Terraform Cloud Free Tier, see [Getting Started](./index.html).

 ## The Application

-The Terraform Enterprise application, located at [`https://app.terraform.io`](https://app.terraform.io), provides a UI and API for storing, viewing, and controlling access to Terraform state.
+The Terraform Cloud application, located at [`https://app.terraform.io`](https://app.terraform.io), provides a UI and API for storing, viewing, and controlling access to Terraform state.
 The application manages state in terms of organizations and workspaces:

 - A **workspace** is a named container for a single timeline of Terraform state, used to manage a collection of infrastructure resources over time.